 Under existing contracts with nine North American airlines, we provide ATG equipment for installation on, and provide our Gogo service to passengers on, all or a portion of these airlines' North American fleets.
-For the three months ended March 31, 2012 and the year ended December 31, 2011, the Gogo service we provide to passengers on aircraft operated by these airlines generated approximately 53% and 52% of our consolidated revenue, respectively.
+For the six months ended June 30, 2012 and the year ended December 31, 2011, the Gogo service we provide to passengers on aircraft operated by these airlines generated approximately 54% and 52% of our consolidated revenue, respectively.
 Our growth is dependent on our ability to have our equipment installed on additional aircraft and increased use of the Gogo service on installed aircraft.
 Any delays in installations under these contracts may negatively affect our ability to grow our user base and revenue.
 In addition, we have no assurance that any of our current airline partners will renew their existing contracts with us upon expiration, or that they will not terminate their contracts prior to expiration upon the occurrence of certain contractually stipulated events.
 Contractual termination events include our material breach of contract, including material breach of our service level agreements, and our bankruptcy.
-Additionally, our contracts with airline partners from which we derive a majority of our CA segment revenue permit each of these airline partners to terminate its contract with us if another company provides an alternate connectivity service that is a material improvement over Gogo Connectivity, such that failing to adopt such service would likely cause competitive harm to the airline, or if the percentage of passengers using Gogo Connectivity of our CA segment revenue permits such airline partner to terminate its contract with us if the airline's revenue share falls below certain negotiated thresholds.
-In addition, one contract when a airline short falls below certain negotiated thresholds based on the airline's costs incurred to provide the service and Gogo elects to not make the airline whole for such revenue share falls below certain negotiated thresholds based on the airline's revenu the Gogo service by passengers flying on Delta Air Lines aircraft accounted for approximately 44% of revenue generated by our CA segment.
-For the three months ended March 31, 2012 and the year ended December 31, 2011, use of the Gogo service by passengers flying on American Airlines aircraft accounted for approximately 24% and 19% of revenue generated by our CA segment, respectively.
-If our airline partners are not satisfied with our ATG equipment or the Gogo service, they may reduce efforts to co-market the Gogo service to their passengers, which could result in lower passenger usage and reduced revenue, which could in turn give certain airlines the right to terminate their contracts with us.
-In addition, airline dissatisfaction with us for any reason could negatively affect our ability to have our equipment installed and provide the Gogo service on additional aircraft.
-Any of these events would adversely affect our results of operations and growth prospects.
+Additionally, our contracts with airline partners from which we derive a majority of our CA segment revenue permit each of these airline partners to terminate its contract with us if another company provides an alternate connectivity service that is a material improvement over Gogo Connectivity, such that failing to adopt such service would likely cause competitive harm to the airline, or if the percentage of passengers using Gogo Connectivity on such airline's flights falls below certain negotiated thresholds.
+In addition, one contract with an airline partner from which we derive a significant minority of our CA segment revenue permits such airline partner to terminate its contract with us if the airline's revenue share falls below certain negotiated thresholds based on the airline's costs incurred to provide the service and Gogo elects to not make the airline whole for such revenue share f